 Your first move should be to contact your bank and see if they can deal with your complaint.
 In many cases, the dispute will be resolved internally by the bank with no further action required.

 However, if your bank doesn’t resolve the dispute to your satisfaction, you can take your complaint to the Australian Financial Complaints Authority (AFCA), which is an external dispute resolution scheme.

-Use the following steps to try to resolve a problem with your bank:
+Three steps to try to resolve a problem with your bank

 A customer service representative should be able to assist when you first contact the bank.
 If your bank can’t resolve your problem then and there, it will take the following steps:

 - let you know who is handling your complaint;

 - keep you informed of what is happening;

 - aim to resolve your complaint within a specified time.
 Fortunately, most complaints can be quickly sorted out at this stage.
 If this is not the case, you may need to go to step 2.